1. What is the Graduate Diploma in Clinical Epidemiology (GDCE)?

 4.What is the duration of the program?

-The program consists of 4 courses of each one term; 2 courses in the Fall term (Sep-Dec), 1 course in the Winter term (Jan-Apr), and 1 course in the Spring/Summer term (May-Aug).
+The program consists of four courses each offered in one term; one course in the Fall term (Sep-Dec), one course in the Winter term (Jan-Apr), one course in the Spring/Summer term (May-Aug), and the final course in the following Fall term (Sep-Dec).
 The courses are ideally taken consecutively without intermission, but can be taken over a longer term in consultation with the GDCE director.
-The total amount of time you will invest will be 4 terms, i.e. approximately 16 months.
+The total amount of time you will invest will be four terms, i.e. approximately 16 months.

 5. How much time will I need to spend on studying in the GDCE program?